wp-plugins/oik-nivo-slider/readme.txt

 == Upgrade Notice ==
 = 1.4 =
-* Version 1.4 should work with oik v1.13.
+* Version 1.4 should be used with oik version 1.14, which includes a number of fixes required by oik-nivo-slider

 = 1.3 =
 * Please upgrade to oik-nivo-slider v1.3 when you upgrade to oik v1.13.
 A change in oik's bw_jquery() function could have caused slideshow images to be hidden.